tanmay-kalbande/NumPy-Functions/README.md

 # NumPy-Functions
-NumPy is a widely-used open-source Python package for numerical computing.
-In this Repository i have given all the important Functions that will be needed in Data Science
+NumPy is a popular open-source Python numerical computing library.
+In this repository, I have included all of the essential functions that will be required in Data Science.